 Welcome to Oxford!

-Graduate students at the University of Oxford are members of the University, the department, and one of 35 colleges.
-As a new international graduate student, you will be able to attend an orientation programme specifically designed to help you settle into life at Oxford - including opening a bank account, employment and visas, and cultural differences.
+Graduate students at the University of Oxford are members of the University, the department, and one of 36 colleges.
+As a new international graduate student, you will be able to attend an orientation programme specifically designed to help you settle into life at Oxford - including information on opening a bank account, employment and visas, and cultural differences.
 There are also walking tours designed to make you feel at home in the city by pointing out useful shops, post offices, and banks

 Life in Oxford